ywwes26/MCMC-Auxiliary/README.md

 Folder `robust-lin-reg` contains the source codes to replicate the simulation results in Section 5.2.
 Executing the file `RobustLinReg.jl` will output a jld2 file containing the samples, time per step and number of accepts for all MCMC algorithms.
 Parameters can be changed inside this file.
 To replicate the Figure 3 in the paper, refer to `plot-RobustLinReg.jl` for details.

 ## Bayesian logistic regression on MNIST
 Folder `bayes-logistic-reg` contains the source codes to replicate the simulation results in Section 5.3.
 Each algorithm is implemented in separate files labeled by their respective names.
 For example, executing `TunaMH-SGLD.jl` will output a file containing the simulation results for TunaMH-SGLD.
-To reproduce Figure 5 in the paper, see `plot-mnist.jl` for details.
+To reproduce Figure 5 in the paper, refer to `plot-mnist.jl`.

 ## Acknowledgement
 The implementaion in this repository is based on the original implementation of PoissonMH and TunaMH, available at https://github.com/ruqizhang/tunamh.